cse-sim/cse/doc/README.md

 One way to make it easier to set up Pandoc 1.17.2 (especially in the presence of potentially a newer Pandoc version), is to use the cross-platform [conda] package, dependency, and environment manager.
 To do this, install the [miniconda] tool and then create an environment called `cse-docs`:

+    # this only needs to be done once:
+    conda create --name cse-docs
+    # on   windows: activate cse-docs
+    # on mac/linux: source activate cse-docs
     conda install -c edurand pandoc=1.17.2

 This will install a managed [Pandoc] 1.17.2 on your computer.
 You can activate the [conda] environment and, therefore, the [Pandoc] version that comes with it by calling:

+    # this needs to be done each time you want to activate Pandoc
     source activate cse-docs

 [conda]: https://conda.io/docs/